 They’re definitely one of the most popular small breeds, but are chihuahuas hypoallergenic dogs?

-That’s something you might want to know if you have allergies and want to adopt a Chihuahua.
+That’s something you might want to know if you have allergies and want to adopt one of these pint-sized sweetie pies!

-So, let’s see how suitable the tiny Chihuahuas is for people allergic to dogs.
+So, let’s see how suitable the tiny Chihuahua is for people allergic to dogs.

 Are Chihuahuas Hypoallergenic?

-Do you know that about 10% of the population of the USA is allergic to dogs?
+Did you know that about 10% of the population of the USA is allergic to dogs, according to the American College of Allergy, Asthma, and Immunology?

-It can be devastating to discover that you’re one of the 10% and that your favorite dog makes you sneeze or cough like crazy.
+It can be devastating to discover that you’re one of that 10% and that your favorite dog makes you sneeze or cough like crazy.

 We aren’t talking about a 100% guarantee of no allergic reaction, but more about that later.